What is the issue?

 Who might be interested in this project?

 Everybody who feels like economics isn’t for them, that the economy is threatening and distant and that they don’t have any power so there isn’t any point.
-They seek to work with community organisations, journalists and the media, civil servants and politicians, artists, filmmakers, businesses, think tanks, academics and anybody who shares their vision of a democratised economics.
+Economy seeks to work with community organisations, journalists and the media, civil servants and politicians, artists, filmmakers, businesses, think tanks, academics and anybody who shares their vision of a democratised economics.
 Do get in touch with them if you’re interested in exploring how you might work together.